annasergeevaGIT/annasergeevaGIT/README.md

 ## Hi there 👋

+My name is Anna, I'm a FH Joanneum trained Software Developer interested in Spring & Cloud Computing

+- 🔭 I’m currently working on a backend solution for a [ordering service](https://taco-deployment-latest.onrender.com) based on a microservices architecture.
+- 🌱 I recently built a daily planner that saves your planning history — check it out [here](https://todo-app-next-ten-virid.vercel.app/)!
+- 👯 I’m looking to collaborate on open-source projects — feel free to send me your ideas at sirgeeva1@gmail.com.

 <!--
 **annasergeevaGIT/annasergeevaGIT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.